moussayashir/octaveCircle/README.md

 The 12 ocklock slice is a slice between two lines: the left side line of this slice is on the 11:30 hour line, and the right side line is on the 12:30 hour line.
 All that area between these two lines is the slice.
 It has one color only: Gray.
 The 1 o'clock slice is a slice between 12:30 and 1:30.
 All that area in the slice is white.

-2. Controls
+2. **Controls**
 2.1 The control section: In the center of the circle, there is a white control circle, just enough in size to contain a triangle of 3 small buttons:
-2.2 Contol buttons
+2.2 **Contol buttons**
 2.2.1 The Stop button.
 A small circular Red button with a square stop-playing icon in it.
-Pressing on it stops all sounds.
+Pressing it stops all sounds.
 2.2.2 Two Radio Buttons with the choice of Perc or Sust.
 The sustained is green, the percussive blue.
-2.2.3 Choosing the Perc option will cause the next note-button presses to have a short piano sound that ends on its own after the time typical to hitting a piano key and releasing it.
+2.2.3 Choosing the **Perc** option will cause each note-button press to play a short piano sound.
+Each note ends on its own a bit after the button was pressed, regardless of whether you released the button or are still holding it down.
+This should be similar to pressing a real piano key.
 2.24.
-Choosing the Sust option will cause the next note-button presses to continue playing a sound (perhaps oboe, or strings), until the button is released, upon which the sound will stop.
+Choosing the **Sust** option will cause the next note-button presses to continue playing a sound (perhaps oboe, or strings), until the button is released, upon which the sound will stop.

-3. Note buttons:
+3. **Note buttons:**
 3.1.
 There are 2 octaves, starting with INITIAL_OCTIVE, initially set to 2.
 (So we have octave 2 and octave 3).
 3.2 There are 24 small circular note buttons, 12 in each octave.
 3.3 Each octave starts with A, and ends with G#.